+What happens when you don’t have access to a gym and you want to train legs?
+No problem, the pistol squat is your answer.
 Whether you’re an at home workouts kind of person or someone who simply loves bodyweight training and calisthenics, the pistol squat delivers a lot of benefits and humbles even the best squatters.

-To execute the pistol squat well you need the following skills or abilities:
+Unlike other split stance squat movements like the Bulgarian split squat, to execute the pistol squat well you need the following skills or abilities:

 - Adequate mobility and stability of the ankle, knee and hip,